AdarshK277/IBM-Data-Science-Capstone/README.md

 ### 6. Interactive Visual Analytics and Dashboards
 * Launch site location analysis using Folium.
 * Creating interative dashboards using Plotly Dash.

+### 7. Machine Learning - Classification
+* Create a column for the class.
+* Standardize the data.
+* Split into training and testing data.
+* Find the best Hyperparameter for SVM, Classification Trees and Logistic Regression.
+* Find the method which performs best using test data.